fermyon/bartholomew/docs/content/shortcodes.md

 ## Creating the shortcode

 An example of a shortcode is in `shortcodes/alert.rhai`.
-The shortcode are available in the mardown file as `alert` just like the scripts.
+The shortcode is available in the mardown file as `alert` just like for scripts.

 ```rust
 let type = params[0];